ledenev/GettingDataProject/README.md

-# Getting and Cleaning Data: Course Project
+# Getting Data: Course Project

 ## Project Description
 The goal of this project is to prepare tidy data on basis of training and test datasets.
-Original data is taken from "Human Activity Recognition Using Smart Phones" project by Samsung company.
+Original data is taken from "Human Activity Recognition Using Smart Phones" project and represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description of the project and sources of datasets are available at the site:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones